42-teamprojects/42-WebServ/README.md

 10. **Looping for More Requests**:
     - The web server continues listening for and handling incoming client requests in a loop, allowing multiple clients to connect simultaneously.

-11. **Security Measures**:
-    - The web server may implement security measures, such as authentication, encryption (HTTPS), and access control, to protect sensitive information and resources.

 This process repeats for each client connection, making it possible for multiple clients to access web content simultaneously.
 Web servers can serve a variety of resources, from static web pages to dynamic web applications, and they play a crucial role in delivering content on the World Wide Web.
 </details>
 <br>